SpenserJ/Ansible-Webhost/README.md

 * We cannot provision a fresh machine **with** our user so we must connect as vagrant, and we cannot clone websites **without** our user.
 How do we connect as one for the first role, and another for the remainder?
 * Customizable website configs for Apache, via vars
-* When HAProxy is running, Varnish should only be accessible by ufw_management_ip
-* When Varnish is running, Nginx should only be accessible by ufw_management_ip
 * Develop/test MySQL Master/Slave configuration and replication